mxr/clplot/README.md

 git clone this
 make
 make install
-./chart -d [1,2,3]
+./clplot -d [1,2,3]
 ```

 ## Usage
 <b>clplot</b> comes with many options for style, customization, and chart types.
-#### Options:
+### Options:

- The below chart has basic information about command line options that can be passed to clplot.For full documentation on flags, see the [documentation site](https://k-vernooy.github.io/projects/clplot).
+ The below chart has basic information about command line options that can be passed to clplot.
+For full documentation on flags, see the [documentation site](https://k-vernooy.github.io/projects/clplot).

 | Flag        | Description           | Example  |
 | ------------- |-------------| -----|